cdapio/cdap/cdap-docs/developer-guide/source/examples/movieSteer.rst

 When finished, stop the Application as described below.

-Building the SparkMovieRating Application
+Building the MovieSteer Application
 -----------------------------------------
-From the project root, build ``SparkMovieRating`` with the `Apache Maven <http://maven.apache.org>`__ command::
+From the project root, build ``MovieSteer`` with the `Apache Maven <http://maven.apache.org>`__ command::

 	$ mvn clean package